-As the Horizon Building is only 2.7 miles from the existing office at Thorpe Lodge and is on the same bus route there is no change in relation to the availability of public transport.
-Members have the opportunity, depending on where they live, to catch the train by taking a taxi to and from the Horizon Centre to the train station or using the Beryl Bikes (Norwich Bike Share Scheme).
+However, if based at the Horizon Building Members have the opportunity, depending on where they live, to catch the train by taking a taxi to and from the Horizon Centre to the train station or using the Beryl Bikes (Norwich Bike Share Scheme).
 Members can use taxis to attend Council meetings and reclaim the costs should they need to.